Saturday, September 17, 2022

 Epigenetics are not fixed:

-Unlike our DNA sequence which remains largely constant, our epigenome, which controls how genes are expressed, can change throughout life due to environmental influences like diet, stress, and lifestyle choices.
+Unlike our DNA sequence which remains largely constant, our epigenome, which controls how genes are expressed, can change throughout life due to environmental influences like diet, stress, and lifestyle choices, which are accomodated shemas that spawned originally from the archetypes of the collective unconscious matching environmental or visual cues.

 Developmental stages impact epigenetics: